raulh82vlc/Image-Detection-Samples/README.md

 ### Features
 - _Use case 1_ uses *OpenCV* with its camera widget, in addition to detecting face or eyes as well as rendering basic graphics to show areas recognised.
-- _Use case 2_ uses *Camera 2* for camera stream (using a TextureView for the preview), face detection and recognition.
+- _Use case 2_ uses *Camera 2* for camera stream (using a TextureView for the preview), face detection.
 Then it uses a View with Canvas to render the augmented reality object.

 ### SDK support
 Support SDKs from **21** to **25**